Reigate: Maintained schools

-Reigate School is a coeducational secondary school in Woodhatch.
+Reigate School is a co-educational secondary school in Woodhatch.
 It educates children aged 11 to 16.
 It is part of the Greensand Multi-Academy Trust.
 It opened as the Woodhatch County Secondary School in September 1958.

 The Royal Alexandra and Albert School traces its origins to an orphanage for children of Dissenters, founded in Hoxton, London in 1759.
-The orphanage expanded rapidly and by 1769 had 28 boys and 25 girls between the ages of 6 and 9 in its care.
-It relocated several times during the following two centuries and, in 1943 it was renamed the Royal Alexandra School and was based on a 180 acre site at Duxhurst, near Salfords.
+The orphanage expanded rapidly and, by 1769, had 28 boys and 25 girls between the ages of 6 and 9 in its care.
+It relocated several times during the following two centuries.
+In 1943, it was renamed the Royal Alexandra School and was based on a 180 acre site at Duxhurst, near Salfords.
 A separate institution, the Royal Albert Orphan Asylum was founded near Bagshot in 1864 and admitted its first 100 children in December of that year.
 It was renamed the Royal Albert School in 1942.
 The management of the Royal Alexandra and the Royal Albert Schools was merged in 1948 and the new organisation purchased the Gatton Park estate.
 The following year, an Act of Parliament was passed to formally amalgamate the two institutions.
 Boarding accommodation was constructed at Gatton Park in 1950 and pupils were relocated from the Bagshot and Duxhurst sites in stages between 1948 and 1954.
 Today, the Royal Alexandra and Albert School is a coeducational maintained boarding school, educating 1125 children between the ages of 7 and 18.